eatthinkdu/eatthinkdu.github.io/_drafts/elephant-in-the-room.md

 subtitle:   "So Let's Talk About It"
 date:       2015-07-29
 author:     "Erica"
-header-img: "img/spiceroute.jpg"
+header-img: "img/think/elephant/elephant.JPG"
 category: think
 tags: [think]
 ---

+<h3 class="section-heading">As people, we are the sum of our memories and experiences.</h3>

+I believe that nations, too, are the sum of memories and experiences, that there is a cycle consisted of history shaping culture, customs, people, and vice versa.

+Because apartheid was a mere 20 years ago in South Africa, seeing racial relations at play here has been really hard to take in.

-<h3 class="section-heading">I've been struggling to find the right words.</h3>
+<h3>I've been struggling a lot to put how I feel into words.</h3>

-I'm scared to say something offensive, or straight up wrong.
-Of maybe saying something that's too real or too soon.
+Almost scared.
+Scared to say something offensive, or straight up wrong.
 I don't want to seem ignorant or arrogant, coming from a country that is known to be both.
-Because at the end of the day, I can only comment on what I have seen and what I have been told, and both of thosebanks are extremely limited.
+Because at the end of the day, I can only comment on what I have seen and what I have been told, and both of those knowledge banks are extremely limited.

-A lot of my posts have been light hearted topics -- bungee jumping, wine tours, feel-good adventures as demonstrated through filtered photos.